lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 As mentioned above, if you prefer, you can also simply run the individual checks that you are interested in rather than taking the complete workflow approach.
-Note that several package-specific prechecks are embedded in many of the functions (e.g., `integer_check`).
+Note that several package-specific pre-checks are embedded in many of the functions (e.g., `integer_check`).

 ``` r
 id_check(DS.data.A)